 By Dixie Brunner

 Make Kanab the hub for your southern Utah/northern Arizona vacation plans.
-Modern conveniences and close proximity to four national parks and a multitude of other scenic sights make it the logical base for your travel adventure.
-Kanab as your vacation hub – what can you do? • Visit the North Rim of the Grand Canyon. • Eat at one of Kanab’s tasty local restaurants. • Take a tour of Best Friends Animal Sanctuary.
-It is the largest no-kill animal sanctuary in the world. • Take a river rafting trip down the Colorado River. • Hike or run on one of the many local trails. • Attend the “Wednesday Night at the Terrace” talent program. • Ride a bike on a local scenic byway. • Challenge your photography skills, and try to capture the red rock and intricate geological patterns. • Hike down into the chasms at Bryce Canyon National Park. • Take a dip in Lake Powell to cool off, or rent a boat there. • Play in the sand at Coral Pink Sand Dunes State Park. • Stop by the visitor center of the Grand Staircase/Escalante National Monument. • Take in the geological wonders of Zion National Park. • Get a historic glimpse back into this area’s past by visiting Pipe Spring National Monument. • Rent an ATV and see some incredible sites only found by going off road. • Experience Toroweap, the quiet Grand Canyon view. • Do the Michaelangelo thing, and try to capture scenic views on an artist’s canvas. • Hot day?
-Head for cool, refreshing Cedar Mountain.
+Modern conveniences and close proximity to national parks, and a multitude of other scenic sights, make it the logical base for your travel adventure.
+Kanab as your vacation hub:what can you do? • Visit the North Rim of the Grand Canyon. • Eat at one of Kanab’s tasty local restaurants. • Take a tour of Best Friends Animal Sanctuary.
+It is the largest no-kill animal sanctuary in the world. • Take a river rafting trip down the Colorado River. • Hike one of the many local trails. • Check out the local music talent at “Wednesday Night at The Terrace.” • Ride a bike on a local scenic byway. • Challenge your photography skills, and try to capture the red rock and intricate geological patterns on nearby mountains. • Visit Bryce Canyon National Park. • Take a dip in Lake Powell to cool off. • Visit Coral Pink Sand Dunes State Park and play in the sand. • Take in the wonders of Zion National Park. • Get a historic glimpse back into this area’s past by visiting Pipe Spring National Monument. • Experience Toroweap, the quiet Grand Canyon view. • Do the Michaelangelo thing, and try to capture scenic views on an artist’s canvas. • Hot day?
+Head for cool, refreshing Cedar Mountain!
 Cool forests, astounding scenic views and Navajo Lake beckon you. • Want a taste of the Old West?
-Visit filmmaking venues such as Parry Lodge or Little Hollywood Museum, and see western sets and movie memorabilia. • Stop by Moqui Cave and see the largest collection of dinosaur tracks in southern Utah and a unique collection of Native American artifacts. • Visit Kodachrome Basin State Park.
-The strange and amazing rock formations will make you think that you’re on another planet. • Tour the historic Heritage House on Main Street in Kanab. • Stop in at the Old Rock Church in Mt.
-Carmel and learn the fascinating history of this area. • Cool off and check out the many viewpoints on the North Kaibab. • Check out Cedar Breaks National Monument.
+Take in movie or filmmaking areas such as Parry Lodge or Little Holywood Museum, and see western sets and movie memorabilia. • Stop by Moqui Cave and see the largest collection of dinosaur tracks in southern Utah.
+While you’re there, check out the extensive fluorescent mineral display, as well as a large collection of Native American artifacts. • Visit Kodachrome Basin State Park.
+The strange and amazing rock formations will make you think that you’ve been taken to another planet. • Tour the historic Heritage House on Main Street in Kanab. • Stop in at the Old Rock Church in Mt.
+Carmel and learn the fascinating history of this area. • For a delightful night out, take in a movie or old western at the Crescent Moon Theater in Kanab. • Check out Cedar Breaks National Monument.
 The red rock spires resemble Bryce. • Take an off-road guided tour to see some incredible sights. • Are you a golfer?
 Take in nine holes at the scenic Thunderbird Golf Course in Mt.
-Carmel. • Visit the Kane County Visitor Center to get additional recreational ideas. • Read the local newspaper – the Southern Utah News – we work hard producing it every week!
-Out of state and online subscriptions are available at www.sunews.net.
+Carmel. • Stop by any of the Grand Staircase-Escalante National Monument visitor centers. • Visit the Kane County Information Center to get additional recreational ideas. • Read the local newspaper - we work hard producing it every week!
+Out of state and online subscriptions are available.